- Written by Ben Jacklet

-Mount Hood made news the other day when scientists reported 77 minor earthquakes swarming the mountain over 24 hours.
+Mount Hood made news in spring of 2016 when scientists reported 77 minor earthquakes swarming the mountain over 24 hours.

-Geologists quickly reassured the public that the tremors did not indicate a volcanic eruption was on the way, but still, the discovery did serve as a reminder that Mount Hood is an active volcano that could wreak some serious havoc if it blew its top.
+Geologists quickly reassured the public that the tremors did not indicate a volcanic eruption was on the way, but still, the discovery did serve as a reminder that Mount Hood is an active volcano.
+The mountain could wreak some serious havoc if it blew its top.

-Here are a few key facts from the U.S. Geological Survey about the active volcano we call Mount Hood:
+Here are eight relevant facts and hypotheses from the U.S. Geological Survey about the active volcano we call Mount Hood: